Warts – Diagnosis, Symptoms and Treatment

 Infection with these viruses can eventually result in the formation of several variations – these include common warts (verruca vulgaris), plantar warts (verruca plantaris), and flat warts (verruca plana).
-About 2/3rds of children have spontaneous resolution within 2 years, however, wart recurrence is common.
-Adults typically have a prolonged course, taking several years if not longer for some warts to self-resolve.
+About 2/3rds of children have spontaneous resolution within 2 years.
+However, wart recurrence is common.
+Adults typically have a prolonged course, taking several years, if not longer, for some warts to self-resolve.
 Remission is most likely to occur in individuals with intact cellular immune systems.

 How common are Cutaneous Warts?

 They are exceedingly common in the United States and often initially evaluated in the primary care clinic.
-Severe or atypical cases may require referral to a dermatology specialist, particularly if first-line measures are unsuccessful.
+Severe or atypical cases may require referral to a dermatology specialist, mainly if first-line measures are unsuccessful.

-They normally appear as flesh-colored, raised lesions (papules) that can be keratotic (rough and scaly).
+They usually appear as flesh-colored, raised lesions (papules) that can be keratotic (rough and scaly).
 These lesions may cause discomfort or pain.
 They are typically millimeters in size, although large warts up to a centimeter or more in diameter can be seen.

 Cutaneous warts are diagnosed clinically based on the appearance and distribution of the skin lesion.
 Occasionally, when the diagnosis is uncertain, your doctor will use a scalpel to scrape skin debris off of the wart and evaluate for the presence of black dots.
 These black dots represent thrombosed (clotted) small blood vessels, which is a highly characteristic finding.

 The majority of warts are self-limited and resolve on their own.
 As a result, you may not necessarily require treatment.
-Individuals with pain or cosmetic concerns, or those with a history of immunosuppression (e.g., HIV/AIDS) can benefit from therapy.
-Prolonged treatments are usually necessary at home or at the clinic – these often lead to inconsistent results.
+Individuals with pain or cosmetic concerns or those with a history of immunosuppression (e.g., HIV/AIDS) can benefit from therapy.
+Prolonged treatments are usually necessary at home or the clinic – these often lead to inconsistent results.
 Some individuals improve, while a fair share of individuals experience treatment failure or recurrence of the wart.

-Patients with severe warts or those that have refractory symptoms may benefit from use of one of the following agents:
+Patients with severe warts or those that have refractory symptoms may benefit from the use of one of the following agents:

 - Topical immunotherapy with contact allergens